SUSE-Technical-Marketing/rancher-ai-liz/sample-values/README.md

-# Example Values.yaml
+# Example values.yaml

-You need to create a values.yaml to define how your Rancher AI will interact with your system.
+You need to create a `values.yaml` file to define how your Rancher AI will interact with your system.

-In this folder you will see examples for various configuration.
-Below is the vaules-full.yaml
+In this folder you will see examples for various configurations.
+Below is detailed information about the `values-full.yaml` options.

 ## Agents

-The first 2 sections allow us to override the default `aiAgent` and the `mcp` server.
-This is really just needed when we are in the development of `Rancher AI`
+The first two sections allow you to override the default `aiAgent` and `mcp` server images.
+This is typically only needed during development of Rancher AI.

-You can find the latest version of both of these modules by going to following urls
+You can find the latest versions of both modules at the following URLs:

 ### Rancher aiAgent